Drugstore in Another World

 is a Japanese light novel series written by Kennoji.
 It was serialized online between 2016 and 2020 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Linda Publishers, who have originally published two volumes with illustrations by Shōji Nigō between February and June 2017 under their Red Rising Books imprint, before going bankrupt.
 Hifumi Shobō later reacquired the series, who have published eight volumes with illustrations by Matsuuni from April 2018 to January 2023 under their Brave Novel imprint.
 A manga adaptation with art by Eri Haruno has been serialized online via Takeshobo's Web Comic Gamma Plus website since December 2018.
 Both the light novel and manga are licensed in North America by Seven Seas Entertainment.
 An anime television series adaptation produced by EMT Squared aired from July to September 2021.

+Plot

+Reiji Kirio, a former corporate wage slave, is suddenly transported to a fantasy world.
+Upon arrival, he discovers he possesses two skills, Appraise and Drug Discovery.
+They initially seem modest, but eventually prove extraordinarily useful, granting him unparalleled knowledge of medicine.
+Choosing to avoid combat and ambition, Reiji decides to pursue a peaceful livelihood by opening a small drugstore in a village, aiming to live a stress-free life, unlike the one he left behind.

+He runs the shop with the help of Noela, a loyal canine girl, and Mina, a gentle ghost, treating a wide range of customers using his medicines and potions.
+His remedies address all kinds of ailments, drawing in elves, dragons, and other residents with unique needs.
+While Reiji's intention is a calm routine, his cheat-level abilities and growing reputation often lead to unexpectedly busy days.